federal student loans

 Federal PLUS Loan

-Federal PLUS Loans (Parent Loan for Undergraduate Students) are also available for your educational costs if you are enrolled at least half-time at an eligible institution, but the loan is made to your parents.
+Federal PLUS loans (Parent Loan for Undergraduate Students) are also available for your educational costs if you are enrolled at least half time at an eligible institution, but the loan is made to your parents.
 Eligibility is not based on need or income, but parents must not have an adverse credit history.
 A parent may borrow up to the cost of education less any other financial aid awarded with repayment beginning within 60 days of loan disbursement.

 GradPLUS Loan